 Under certain circumstances, the court may decide to implement a collective procedure at the claimant’s request.
 This procedure is half mediation, half judgment, in the sense that the claimant will receive a mandate from the court to negotiate the amount of damages with the defendant on behalf of the whole class.
 The court will indicate the elements to be relied upon by the claimant to assess the amount of the damages to be negotiated with the defendant.
 The court will also set a deadline by which the negotiation should end and for the compensation to be paid to the individual members of the class.
 The procedure is intended to result in a settlement agreement between the association and the defendant.
 If such a settlement cannot be reached, the matter can be referred back to the court to request the application of the individual procedure.
 A civil fine of a maximum amount of €50,000 can be imposed on any party who is considered by the court to be abusively delaying or preventing the conclusion of a settlement agreement.

 Other collective actions

 - Actions for the joint representation of consumers: Damages may be awarded to the individual claimants.

-- Actions brought in the collective interests of consumers: The association may seek an injunction restraining the defendant from engaging in illegal activities, since this action is designed to seek relief which is in the interests of the group as a whole.
+- Actions brought in the collective interests of consumers: The association, exercising the rights given to a civil party, may obtain damages.
+It may also seek an injunction restraining the defendant from engaging in illegal activities, since this action is designed to seek relief which is in the interests of the group as a whole.